ineiub/volumio_hifi/README.md

 ![image2](/image2.png)

-The enclosure is entirely 3D printed, primarily using Sunlu PLA+ for the white elements, which offers a matte finish and soft touch after sanding.
+The enclosure is entirely 3D printed, primarily using matte PLA for the white elements, which offers a matte finish and soft touch after sanding.
-The black components are printed with ALFAOMNIA carbon fiber PETG, chosen for its matte finish and requiring no post-processing.
+The black components are printed with carbon fiber PETG, chosen for its matte finish and requiring no post-processing.
-The project was developed using an Anycubic i3 Mega printer, with specific printing recommendations provided for optimal results.
+The project was printed using an Anycubic i3 Mega printer, with specific printing recommendations provided for optimal results.

 ![image3](/image3.png)

 Licensed under Creative Commons - Attribution (CC BY), the "Printable mini HiFi" encourages sharing and adaptation within the maker community.
-T he project has received overwhelmingly positive feedback online, praised for its design and functionality.
+The project has received overwhelmingly positive feedback online, praised for its design and functionality.

 ![image4](/image4.png)